Frequently Asked Questions

 In addition, unethical or illegal activities in the workplace such as research misconduct, bullying behavior, or conflicts of interest can be reported through the ethics hotline.

-Can I conduct field work under orange conditions?
+Can I conduct field work under "Limited Research" conditions?

 While state and campuswide travel restrictions are in effect, you must get permission to travel to field sites.
 As of this writing, travel for all university business, including field work, is restricted until June 30.
 The campus COVID-19 travel website explains the process for obtaining travel waivers.
 You will be asked to justify the urgent nature of your request, and why your travel can’t be postponed.
 You will also need to explain your safety procedures, which should follow the fieldwork portion of the COVID-19 research protocols, in addition to any other requirements of your department, school, or college.